anoma/anoma/docs/src/explore/design/dkg.md

 It is important to note that the key being generated will be used to encrypt transactions in the epoch following the current one.
-This means that the validator set of epoch `n+1` must participate in the DKG protocol during epoch `n` using the voting powers they will have during epoch `n+1`.
+This means that the validator set of epoch `n+1` must participate in the DKG protocol during epoch `n` use the voting powers they will have during epoch `n+1` in their computations.
 Because of the pipelining of validator set changes, the validator sets and their voting powers for epoch `n+1` will be known at the beginning of epoch `n`.

+For validators who start for the first time at epoch `n+1`, they must participate in the [Vote Extensions](https://github.com/tendermint/spec/blob/master/rfc/004-abci%2B%2B.md#vote-extensions) in epoch `n`.
+So internally, they will be validators but with 0 voting power.
+The job of using the consensus layer to validate the DKG protocol will be done by the current validator set with their current voting powers.

 ##  Computing weight shares